 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
+It's imperative that your solar installer has the proper licensing.
 This help guarantee that the work is done properly using current installation best practices.
 In Missouri, it's the responsibility of counties and cities issue contracting licenses.
 However, all contractors must register with the Missouri Secretary of State.

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have very few reviews or mostly negative ones.
+Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's dependability and customer service.
+Use caution with companies that have no reviews or mostly negative ones.

 Quality solar installations should include strong workmanship and performance guarantees.
-A workmanship guarantee addresses any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance warranty ensures a certain level of energy production.
-Strong guarantees show that a company is confident in its work.
+A workmanship warranty addresses any installation defects (such as cracks in the panels, poor wiring, or poor alignment), while a performance guarantee ensures a certain level of energy production.
+Strong warranties demonstrate a company's confidence in its work.

-Solar panels can help reduce your electricity costs in the long run.
+Solar panels can help decrease your electricity costs over time.
 When evaluating solar panel's cost and value, be sure to weigh these considerations.

 Incentive Type: Property Tax Incentive